cgrok/cr-async/docs/profile.md

 #### Methods

 ##### *coroutine* **`get_clan()`**
   * Returns the full clan object corresponding to the player's clan.
+  Returns NotImplementedError if player is not in a Clan